How to Invest in Shares NZ

 Invest in Shares

-eToro is home to over 800 shares across 17 international markets.
+Plus500 is home thousands of shares across many international markets.
 As such, it’s best to use the search function at the top of the page.
 In our example, we are going to buy shares in Facebook – as per the screenshot below.

 Upon clicking the result that pops up from the search box, we then need to click on the blue ‘Trade’ button.